Malcolm-Ma/Food-for-All/setup.md

 npm start
 ```

-At this point, the server is successfully started and the main project page can be accessed by opening http://localhost:3000/
+**At this point, the server is successfully started and the main project page can be accessed by opening http://localhost:3000/ **

+## Backend Api Doc

+After starting the backend server, you can access the API documentation via http://localhost:8000/static/apidoc/index.html

 ## Development and debugging environment setup